 The Multicultural Center for Academic Success sponsors a series of educational, cultural, and social events designed to foster students’ personal, professional, leadership, and academic development.

-Family meetings are held three times a semester each academic year.
+Family meetings are held once a semester each academic year.
 These meetings provide students an opportunity to network with other students over dinner.
 Students also receive development workshops on a wide range of topics, such as time management, resume writing, STEM towards Success, and Co-op opportunities.

 DDI Celebration of Excellence

 The Celebration of Excellence is a Division-wide end of the year event that celebrates the accomplishments of Division of Diversity and Inclusion students, collaborators, partners, and supporters.
 This premier event also presents awards recognizing the contributions of student, faculty, staff, and alumni leaders to clubs, organizations, and departments.